-Introduction to the Schedule and Cost Performance Indices
+Introduction to the Schedule Performance Index and Cost Performance Index

 The Earned Value Management (EVM) indices of Schedule Performance Index (SPI) and Cost Performance Index (CPI) encompass mathematical projections of a project’s overall health from a schedule and a cost viewpoint.
 Each project contains predetermined business goals that are anchored on the Budget at Completion (BAC) or the original total budget estimate established at the beginning of a project.
 This article will address the EVM metrics for both SPI and CPI, with an emphasis on the criticality of identifying both schedule and cost deviations from the baseline budget, or BAC.

 To understand the formulas and the impacts of both the project’s SPI and CPI, we must first understand a few of the other earned value indices.
 The Budgeted Cost of Work Scheduled (BCWS) represents the total original and baseline budget of the project.
 Also known as the Planned Value (PV), this budget represents the authorized budget to be used to complete the work in the project.

 The Budgeted Cost of Work Performed (BCWP) represents the budgeted cost of the value of the work that has been accomplished in the project.
 Another term for the BCWP is the earned value (EV) that has been completed to date.
 The Actual Cost of Work Performed (ACWP), also known as the project’s actuals, represents the cost incurred for work completed on the project, and this is normally recorded and stored in an organization’s accounting system.
 Where the ACWP represents the true and the actual cost of the work performed, the BCWP and the PV represent the value that should have been earned for the project’s work, per the baseline project schedule.

 The following statement applies when the following occurs: